ggiudice98/Project1/README.md

 # Determining the Cause of Departure Delays in Airports
- describe the data, recommendations.

 Introduction: Why we chose our project<br />
 For our project, we chose to look at the possible causes for departure delays in airports.<br />
 No one likes to have their flight delayed and if we can find out a way to reduce those times, then everyone in the system could benefit.<br />
 We found a large dataset from kaggle, link: https://www.kaggle.com/datasets/jl8771/2022-us-airlines-domestic-departure-data?select=Carriers.csv<br />
-And we had to cut it down so it was usable (it originally had 7million rows and was rather unwieldly.
+And we had to cut it down so it was usable (it originally had 7 million rows and was rather unwieldly.
 We parsed it down to just the month of January and 436000 rows).<br />

 Research Questions & Answers:<br />
 1-	What are the biggest factors in determining flight delays?<br />